RESTful web-services in JSIDPlay2

 Example:

-Get song length (SLDB)
+Get SID tune’s current song length

 Example: